Canonical Correspondence Analysis

 ||CD ComputaBio offers canonical correspondence analysis service to meet the specific needs of different customers.

 - The variables in the explanatory matrix should be chosen with care.
 If explanatory variables are included too liberally, there is an increased risk of distorting the resulting CCA results.

 Only examine the significance and effects of individual axes if the overall CCA solution is found to be significant.

 ||We provide you with raw data and analysis service.

-CD ComputaBio' canonical correspondence analysis service can significantly increase the hit rate of lead compounds and reduce the cost of later experimental screening.
+CD ComputaBio' canonical correspondence analysis service can significantly reduce the cost and labor of the subsequent experiments.
 Canonical correspondence analysis service is a personalized and customized innovative scientific research service.
 Each project needs to be evaluated before the corresponding analysis plan and price can be determined.
 If you want to know more about service prices or technical details, please feel free to contact us.